Written by Johanna Lim Ziyun (Associate Author) | Mentored by Nisha Rajoo | Reviewed by Edmund Koh

 LawTech.Asia is proud to have commenced the third run of its popular Associate Author (2020) Programme.
 The aim of the Associate Authorship Programme is to develop the knowledge and exposure of student writers in the domains of law and technology, while providing them with mentorship from LawTech.Asia’s writers and tailored guidance from a respected industry mentor.

 In partnership with the National University of Singapore’s alt+law and Singapore Management University’s Legal Innovation and Technology Club, five students were selected as Associate Authors.
-This piece, written by Johanna Lim and reviewed by industry reviewer Edmund Koh (China Telecom Asia Pacific), marks the second thought piece in this series.
+This piece, written by Johanna Lim and reviewed by industry reviewer Edmund Koh (China Telecom Asia Pacific), marks the third thought piece in this series.
 It scans the landscape of lawyers and technology, and sets out steps that lawyers should take to meet a future technologically-driven paradigm.

 The legal industry is constantly changing and innovating.
 Lawyers and in-house counsel are now increasingly involved in more complex work.
 Such complexities are exacerbated by the increasing disruption that the legal industry is facing.
 Disruptions, by their very nature, are uncomfortable, but technology can help legal professionals improve in the delivery of legal services.
 It would be prudent for lawyers and in-house counsel to consider legal technology and assess whether the promised efficiency gains could outweigh the costs of adoption.